gvwilson/thirdbit/ideas.md

 from the Industrial Revolution to the present day.
 Aimed squarely at people with no prior exposure to legal terminology, it explains concepts clearly and provides examples for each.

-### Numerical JavaScript

-Ten years from now,
-I believe that JavaScript (or a derivative like TypeScript) will have supplanted Python and R as the language of choice for people doing leading-edge open scientific computing, because no matter what else programmers use, they eventually have to learn JavaScript.
-More specifically,
-I expect that the 5-15% of scientists who are early adopters of new technology will bypass single-purpose languages like Julia in favor of the one they already have to master to create websites and use things like [D3](https://d3js.org/).
-And with major players like Microsoft, Google, and Facebook all working hard to make general-purpose JavaScript faster, it will be harder and harder for niche players to keep up.